Uttamkumargit/Edubridge_data-analytics/PRESENTATIONS/PROJECT PRESENTATION 5/README.md

   - B: 1000(Bk — 0.63)², where Bk is the proportion of [people of African American descent] by town
   - LSTAT: Percentage of lower status of the population
   - MEDV: Median value of owner-occupied homes in $1000s

+## We have to perform Exploratory Data Analysis (EDA), Machine learning (Basic) operation, and create a Dashboard using Python